 Types of ETH ETFs

 ETH ETFs can be categorized as spot ETH ETFs and futures ETH ETFs.
-Only futures ETH ETFs exist, with spot ETFs expected to be approved by the SEC in 2024.
+Only Futures ETH ETFs are available for trading.
 But based on how the Bitcoin spot ETFs operate, here’s how we expect the spot ETH ETFs to function:

 Futures ETFs are functional, and the fund managers offer them exposure to Ethereum’s prices via standardized agreements at predetermined future prices.
 Even these fund houses or ETH ETF issuers do not hold actual Ether.